SS Vestris

 SS Vestris was a 1912 steam ocean liner operated by Lamport and Holt Line and used on its service between New York and the River Plate.
-On 12 November 1928 she began listing about 200 mi off Hampton Roads, Virginia, was abandoned, and sank, killing more than 100 people.
+On 12 November 1928 she began listing in heavy seas about 200 mi off Hampton Roads, Virginia, was abandoned, and sank, killing more than 100 people.
 Her wreck is thought to lie some 2 km beneath the North Atlantic.

 The sinking attracted much press coverage at the time and remains notable for the loss of life, particularly of women and children when the ship was being abandoned.
 The sinking and subsequent inquiries may also have shaped the second International Convention for the Safety of Life at Sea (SOLAS) in 1929.

 Building

 In 1911–13 Workman, Clark & Company of Belfast, Ireland built three sister ships for Lamport and Holt.
 Vandyck was launched in 1911, Vauban in January 1912 and Vestris in May 1912.
 The trio were similar in size to Vasari that Sir Raylton Dixon & Co built for Lamport and Holt in 1909.
 Vauban and Vestris had passenger accommodation slightly larger than that of their older sister Vandyck.
 Since 1906 Lamport and Holt policy was to name its passenger liners after artists and engineers beginning with "V", they became known as "V-class ships".

 Vestris was built as yard number 303 and launched 16 May 1912 and made her maiden voyage on 19 September 1912 from Liverpool to River Plate.
 She had five double-ended boilers to supply steam to a pair of quadruple-expansion engines.
 These drove twin screws and gave her a speed of 15 kn.